Jamie Clark (footballer)

-James Clark (born 13 December 1976) is a Scottish soccer coach and former professional player who is currently the head coach of the University of Washington.
+James Clark (born 13 December 1976) is a Scottish football coach and former professional player who is the head coach of the University of Washington.

 Early life

-James "Jamie" Clark was born on 13 December 1976 in Aberdeen, Scotland.
+Clark was born on 13 December 1976 in Aberdeen.
 His father is former player Bobby Clark.

-Career

 College career

-Clark, a defender, played his freshman season of college soccer at University of North Carolina, before transferring to Stanford University, where he graduated in 1999.
+Clark, a defender, played his freshman season of college soccer at the University of North Carolina, before transferring to Stanford University, where he graduated in 1999.

 Professional career

 Clark was selected in the 1999 MLS College Draft by the San Jose Clash.
 Clark made his debut for San Jose before he had graduated from college, and played in twenty consecutive games for the club during his first season.
 Clark made 34 league appearances in total for San Jose.
 While at San Jose, Clark spent a brief loan spell at Scottish side Aberdeen, although he never made a league appearance at the club.
 He also played one game on loan to MLS Pro 40 during the 2000 USL A-League season.
-Clark spent a total of two-and-a-half seasons playing in Major League Soccer, before returning to Scotland to play with Falkirk and Raith Rovers, before being forced to retire from playing due to a groin injury.
+Clark spent a total of two and a half seasons playing in Major League Soccer, before returning to Scotland to play with Falkirk and Raith Rovers, before being forced to retire from playing due to a groin injury.